Certificate of Insurance

 Attract new clients

-Establishing a good business reputation is hard work, especially when you’re just starting out.
-Liability insurance shows potential clients that your business can withstand common accidents and lawsuits, which increases your dependability.
+Establishing a strong business reputation is hard work, especially when you’re just starting out.
+Having liability insurance shows potential clients that your business is dependable and can withstand common accidents and lawsuits.

 Example: An accountant who is new to the industry offers tax preparation services to a potential client.
 Because the accountant has professional liability insurance, the client knows that losses will be paid for up to the coverage limits if a mistake is made.
 The accountant gets the contract, even though his reputation is not established.